MatthiasGrandl/Loungy/README.md

 - It is MacOS only, but I would love to support a Linux build in the future.
 That won't happen until GPUI adds Linux support.
 - Accessibility is still a nightmare.
 GPUI is lacking a proper accessibile text input so currently I am implementing one myself.
 Screen readers or people with impairments please don't try to use this yet.
+- The window position is currently hardcoded, so depending on your screen resolution it might not be in the best position.
+Will be fixed as soon as there is an API for it in GPUI.